MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

 This article describes how you set up cloud hybrid search in an environment with SharePoint Server and SharePoint in Microsoft 365 for enterprises.
 With the cloud hybrid search solution, you add crawled metadata from all your content, including on-premises content, to your search index in Office 365.
 When users search in Microsoft 365, they get search results from both on-premises and from Microsoft 365 content.

 > [!NOTE]
 > If you are a Microsoft 365 Dedicated customer, setting up cloud hybrid search requires engagement of SharePoint Service Engineering staff.
-Contact your Microsoft Service Delivery Manager for assistance.
+For assistance, contact your Microsoft Service Delivery Manager.
 If you aren't sure what type of customer you are, you can safely disregard this note.

 ## Before you start